Requirement for Entering Students

 The following timelines apply for submitting documentation proving you've had the meningococcal vaccine, that you can't take the vaccine because of medical reasons OR that you decline the vaccine because of reasons of conscience, including a religious belief.

-Submit your documentation to Student Health Services at least two weeks before your intended registration date, even if it is during Red Raider Orientation, to prevent registration delays.
+Submit your documentation to the Immunization Record Upload Center at least two weeks before your intended registration date, even if it is during Red Raider Orientation, to prevent registration delays.

 Student Health Services